Shawn-Nichol/AndroidKotlinGuide/Components/Activity/02)Activity LifeCycle.md

 next the activity will enter the onResume()

 ### onResume
 The app comes to the foreground, and then the system invokes onResume().
 The state in which the app interacts with the user.
 The app stays in this state until something happens to take focus away from the app.
-Such as event might be fore instance, receiving a phone call, the uer's navigationg to another activity or the device screen's runging off.
+Such as event might be fore instance, receiving a phone call, the user navigationg to another activity or the device screen's turning off.

-When an intteruptive even occurs the activity enters the paused state, and the system invokes the onPause() callback.
-If the system returns to the onResumed state fomr the puased state, the system once again calls onResume() method.
-For this reason , you should implement onResume() to initialize componets that you release during onPause(), and perfrom any other initializations that must occur each time the activity enter the resume state.
+When an interuptive event occurs the activity enters the paused state, and the system invokes the onPause() callback.
+If the system returns to the onResumed state from the paused state, the system once again calls onResume() method.
+For this reason , you should implement onResume() to initialize componets that you released during onPause(), and perfrom any other initializations that must occur each time the activity enters the resume state.
 ```
 override fun onResume() {